 This driver is compatible with every model of the SimplicityTouch.
+If encountering issues with MacOS 12.3 or higher, make sure you have the most recent driver installed.

 Download the latest version of the OSX Touch Driver: Download Here